-I hope you have already tried the latest CyanogenMod 10.1 for Samsung Galaxy mini.
-This time I bring the Android 4.2.1 CM10.1 for Samsung Galaxy Ace instead of galaxy mini.
-Though I don’t have galaxy Ace, I tried to install the below ROM on my friend’s device and surprisingly it got flashed without any issues.
+I hope you have already tried the latest CyanogenMod 10.1 for Samsung Galaxy Mini.
+This time I bring the Android 4.2.1 CM10.1 for Samsung Galaxy Ace instead of Galaxy Mini.
+Though I don’t have Galaxy Ace, I tried to install the below ROM on my friend’s device and surprisingly it got flashed without any issues.

 Thanks to my friend for giving me his phone to root and install CM10.1.
-I was bit confused about its result since I’ve a bitter experience with SGA.
+I was a bit confused about its result since I’ve had a bitter experience with SGA.
 That I will tell you later.
 Let’s come to the matter.

 Here I provide the latest updated version of CyanogenMod 10.1 for Samsung Galaxy Ace.